 Most of these are the main component of milk supply supplements and do not show any side effects!
 It’s still recommended to terminate it altogether if you notice a slight difference!

 - Milk Thistle: The studies of Milk Thistle show many variations.
 While it proved secretion of prolactin none, other studies show no difference.
 The result of Milk Thistle may vary from mother to mother.
 If you notice any side effects, terminate it immediately and have a talk with your L.S.(lactational Specialist)

 - Blessed Thistle: Blessed thistle is observed to increase the supply of blood in the mammary glands.
 Consult your doctor before you decide its intake!

 - Palm Dates: Even if milk boosting properties did not exist in Palm Dates, they are enriched with many nutrients.
-Many minerals including magnesium, zinc, copper, Vitamin B, C, anti-oxidants.
+Many minerals include magnesium, zinc, copper, Vitamin B, C, anti-oxidants.
 It’s full of surprises!
 Palm dates had real improvisation in the milk supply for mothers who took it compared to mothers who didn’t.

 Other such herbs are Shatavari, Goat’s rue, etc!
 Consult your L.S. before supplements intake!

 3. Mother’s Milk Tea, Let There Be Milk, Pink Stork Liquid Gold, Mommy Knows Best.

 These are some of the best and most used & recommended supplements!
 There is a great variety in their state & form.
 Some are teas like Mother Milk tea & Pink Stork Liquid Gold.
 Capsules like Blessed Thistle, Fenugreek Capsules.